gofynd/fdk-client-javascript/documentation/application/CONTENT.md

-Retrieves all information relate to a specific blog such as it's contents, author, publish date, SEO related information.
+Use this API to get the details of a blog using its slug.
+Details include the title, reading time, publish status, feature image, tags, author, etc.

 *Returned Response:*